Script Development / Thread Pool DFF.THREAD

 DFF.THREAD.is_all_finished

-The DFF.THREAD.is_all_finished property is used to determine whether all functions in the current thread pool have been executed
+The DFF.THREAD.is_all_finished attribute is used to determine whether all functions in the current thread pool have finished executing.

 | Example | |